serjoscha87/cockpit_GROUPS/README.md

   - when configuring ACLs the groups available will be shrinked to a smaller and less space using layout
   - added singleton to group ACL config mask
   - Now a group password can be set due the group creation "process"
+  - added some more ACLs for management of singletons
+  - added shrink view of group cards for singletons and collections
+  - when creating a new group now by default the group vars are set

 **Screenshot** (a bit outdated):